 Meridians: Kidney, Bladder, Liver, Gall Bladder

 Key TCM Actions & Medicinal Uses: Clears Damp Heat from the Liver and Gall Bladder: Bloating, rheumatism, skin eruptions, gout, wasting and thirsting disorder, hepatitis, cholelithiasis, cholecystitis, hypertension.
 Promotes and Regulates Urination/Reduces Edema: painful urination, frequent urination, bedwetting.
 Softens Masses: stones.
 Restores Essence.

-Parts Most Frequently Used: Corn silk (stamens) of the corn plant.
+Parts Most Frequently Used: Corn Silk (Stamens)

 Caution: Corn silk is a very mild herb considered very safe.
 Do not use if you are taking Lasix (furosemide).

 History/Folklore: Native to the Tehuacan Valley of Mexico, it was domesticated about 9000 years ago.
 Centuries of indigenous selection resulted in the development of maize plants capable of growing several cobs per plant.
 The Olmec and Mayans cultivated it in numerous varieties for cooking, grinding and processing.
 It was spread to the US around 2500 B.C. and then to Europe in the late 15th and 16th Centuries.
 It is the most widely grown crop in the US, mainly used to make ethanol.
 Transgenic (genetically modified corn) makes up 85% of maize planted in the US as of 2009.

 The botanical name “Zea” derived from the Greek word meaning, “to live.”
 The word “maize” evolved from Mexican native languages meaning “mother” or “mother of life.”